Jay232006/Chat-App-frontend/replit.md

 ## Overview

 This is a modern chat application frontend built with React and Vite.
-The project uses React 19 for the UI framework and Tailwind CSS 4 for styling.
-It features a clean, aesthetic design with a conversation list sidebar, message viewing area, and message input functionality.
+The project uses React 19 for the UI framework, Tailwind CSS 4 for styling, and React Router for multi-page navigation.
+It features a clean, aesthetic design with multiple pages including login, chat interface, user profile, and settings.
 The UI is designed to be simple and not overly complex, ready to integrate with a backend API.

 **Last Updated**: October 20, 2025